abinoda/slack-action/README.md

-# GitHub Action for Slack
+# Post a message to Slack

 This action wraps the Slack [chat.postMessage](https://api.slack.com/methods/chat.postMessage) API method for posting to channels, private groups, and DMs.